Granulation tissue

 Granulation tissue is new connective tissue and microscopic blood vessels that form on the surfaces of a wound during the healing process.
 Granulation tissue typically grows from the base of a wound and is able to fill wounds of almost any size.
 Examples of granulation tissue can be seen in pyogenic granulomas and pulp polyps.
-Its histological appearance is characterized by proliferation of fibroblasts and new thin-walled, delicate capillaries (angiogenesis), infiltrated inflammatory cells in a loose extracellular matrix.
+Its histological appearance is characterized by proliferation of fibroblasts and thin-walled, delicate capillaries (angiogenesis), and infiltrated inflammatory cells in a loose extracellular matrix.

 Appearance

 During the migratory phase of wound healing, granulation tissue is: